electroglyph/atheriz/docs/14_api_reference.md

 Save modified objects to the database.

+Deleted objects (flagged or already removed from the registry) are skipped, both at snapshot time and again immediately before each row is written, so a concurrent delete can never be resurrected by a checkpoint.

 ### `def delete_objects(ops: list[tuple[str, tuple]])`

 Delete objects using a list of SQL operations in a transaction.